pys07/Password-Complexity-Checker/README.md

 python password_checker.py
 ```

-> ✅ Make sure you're running it in a terminal that supports ANSI colors (like CMD, PowerShell, Bash, or VS Code Terminal)
+> Best viewed in terminals supporting ANSI colors: VS Code Terminal, Bash, CMD, or PowerShell.

 ---

-## 🧪 Example
+## 🧪 Sample Output

 ```
-Enter a password to test: BlueHat!
+Enter a password to test: mycat
-⚠️ Medium strength password:
+🟥 Weak password:
+ - Password is too short.
+ - Include at least one uppercase letter.
  - Include at least one number.
+ - Include at least one special character.

+Enter a password to test: MidnightSky12!
+🟩 Strong password!
 ```

 ---